BenNavarroCS/CS/documentation/functions.md

 - def function(parameter, parameter, parameter) --- positional argument, when called the code will work deifferently depending on the order of arguments given
 - functions should have an explanation like this """explanation that can span multiple lines"""
-- def function(parametre, parametre) function(parametre= 1, parametre= 2) --- this is called a keyword argument, order does not change the code
+- def function(parametre= 1, parametre) function(parametre, parametre= 2) --- this is called a keyword argument, order does not change the code.
+Also we used a default value, the first parametre will be set to dog unless changed